khaledjoria/Delphi-SQLite-Encrypting-and-Decrypting-Tool-/README.md

 encrypted code as it requires a bit of recoding to compile again as a non- encrypted setup.

-Here is an example of production styled code used in the Data module for SQLite.
-The connection definitions use the ‘**params**’ method to hard code the connection.
-It allows for the connection to find the database in your development folder when running in Debug mode and then in Non-Debug mode it will look for the Database in the folder where you would deploy it to.
-As this is Pre- XE5 level coding, it is not targeting mobile ( **TPath** is not used in this instance) but targeting a Windows X64 and X86 set-up.
-There are many other options to select such as :- aes-128 ,aes-192, aes-256,aes-ctr-128 ,aes-ctr-192 , aes-ctr-256 ,aes-ecb-128 , aes-ecb-192 , aes-ecb-256.

 I created a simple Encrypt / Unencrypt and Password Re-name tool using the provided components in Delphi.
 As I found it useful to me, it would be useful to other developers.